SAP/ui5-manifest/README.md

 ## Description
 This project contains the flattened json schema for the ui5 manifest.

-This flattened json schema for the ui5 manifest is meant to be referenced in the [JSON Schema Store](https://www.schemastore.org/json/) in order to provide validation and code completion of the manifest.json file in SAP Business Application Studio or other IDE.
+This flattened json schema for the ui5 manifest is meant to be referenced in the [JSON Schema Store](https://www.schemastore.org/json/) in order to provide validation and code completion of the manifest.json file in SAP Business Application Studio or another IDE.

 ## How to obtain support
 In case you need any support, please create a [GitHub issue](https://github.com/SAP/ui5-manifest/issues).